 Providence is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Rhode Island.
-With a population of 179,154 people and 39 constituent neighborhoods, Providence is the largest community in Rhode Island.
-Providence has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 189,692 people and 42 constituent neighborhoods, Providence is the largest community in Rhode Island.
+Providence has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Providence is a nice balance between life in a moderately big city and the interesting diversions and culture that come from having a big college student population.
 The thousands of students who arrive on campus every fall will find that Providence has plenty of amenities and opportunities for them, while residents of Providence enjoy the lectures, music, art, and economic trickle-down that colleges typically provide.
 "Town and Gown" complement each other in Providence.

 Not only is Providence a city with many college students, but it also retains many recent graduates who are looking to start new careers, shaping the character of the city into a place that is geared toward, and considered attractive to, many single, educated people.
 Many singles consider Providence a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

 Providence is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Although the majority of commuting trips in the city are by private automobile, Providence is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Providence area by reducing both traffic and air pollution.